 Old-school Daleks worked the same way, despite lacking forcefields.
 Their 'Dalekanium' casings would laugh off most attacks, but shooting or otherwise obscuring their eye-plunger would blind them and cause them to spin around shrieking "MY VIS-ION IS IM-PAIRED" in a most undignified manner.

 Not so anymore, however.
-Daleks have developed a way to keep their eyepieces clear, as evidenced when Wilf shoots gun and it specifically said "MY VIS-ION IS NOT IM-PAIRED!"
+Daleks have developed a way to keep their eyepieces clear, as evidenced when Wilf shoots one in the eye with a paint gun in "The Stolen Earth" and it specifically says "MY VIS-ION IS NOT IM-PAIRED!"